kwamea236/hsm/README.md

-# A Shop Management System
+# Learning rest api with expressjs